siloenaps/Fattiggaard-game/README.md

-Game code source files is placed in the "Beta" folder.
+Game code source files are placed in the "Beta" folder.
 Sorry about the confusing name giving. :-/